skrysmanski/devlog/content/articles/kubernetes/resources/pods.md

 * [Sidecar Containers](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/): They run alongside the primary container.

 As a distinction, the "regular" containers are called "app containers".
 Also, you can have multiple app containers in a pod.

+### Multiple Containers or Multiple Pods?

+To decide whether all your application containers should be in the same pod or in different pods, ask yourself:

+> Will these two containers still work properly if they're running on *different* machines?

+If the answer is yes, put them in different pods.

+If the answer is no, put them in the same pod.

 ### Containers and Processes